gsquire/zig-play/README.md

 ### FAQ
 > What can this playground do?

-It is currently set up to simply run a single Zig source file. (i.e. `zig run source.zig`)
+It is currently set up to simply run and format a single Zig source file. (i.e. `zig run source.zig` & `zig fmt source.zig`)

 > Are there any timeouts?